yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-008_Validate_Password_Accepts_Only_Uppercase.md

 ## ✅ Expected Result
 - A validation message should be displayed indicating that the password does not meet the required complexity rules
-- The system should not allow registration with a password containing only letters
+- The system should not allow registration with a password containing only capital letters

-The system should validate whether uppercase-only passwords are allowed according to password policy rules